Anunth-R/Fast-Robots/lab_3.md

 ## 2 TOF Sensors and IMU over bluetooth

 It is also important to be able to collect data from all sensors and transmit that data over bluetooth.
-To do this, I created functions for each sensor and called them in the main loop whenever data was avialable.
+To do this, I created functions for each sensor and called them in the main loop whenever data was available.

 ![image](https://github.com/user-attachments/assets/ed02e96c-2554-456e-8bd7-ece5da106aa7)